Karmenzind/fp-server/README.md

 ```

 -   code: result of event (not http code), 0 for sucess
--   msg: message for failed event
+-   msg: message for event
 -   data: detail for sucessful event

 ### get proxies ###